TimoKats/emmer/readme.md

 - EM_AUTOTABLE: Set to false if you DON'T want to automatically create a new file when adding an entry.
 - EM_USERNAME: Username of basic auth for API.
 Auto generated if empty.
 - EM_PASSWORD: Password of basic auth for API.
 Auto generated if empty
-- EM_FILESYSTEM: Local, AWS, etc. Not useful now, since I've only implemented local.
+- EM_CONNECTOR: Local, S3, etc. Not useful now, since I've only implemented local.
 - EM_FOLDER: When using local FS, this sets the folder emmer writes files to.
 Default: $HOME/.local/share/emmer (or XDG_DATA_HOME) (AppData on Windows).
 - EM_COMMIT: Optional numeric value.
 Impacts how often you write your cache to the filesystem.
 E.g. an EM_COMMIT of 5 writes to the filesystem every 5th change (other changes are just written to cache).
 Default is 1.